 319 McRae Ave #700

-Founded in 1997 by President and COO Paul VallĂ©e, describes Pythian as a tech-enabled services that help their clients leverage data. âThat means playing defense with data-security, data-governance, availability and performance.
-It also means offense: unlocking the power of data to winâŠâ.
-He uses the following analogy to describe his companyâs position: âdata is the new oil or data is the new goldâ, but unlike gold âjust because you have it, [doesnât mean] it’s going to automatically help youâ.
+pythianFounded in 1997 by President and COO Paul VallĂ©e, describes Pythian as a tech-enabled services that help their clients leverage data.
+“That means playing defense with data-security, data-governance, availability and performance.
+It also means offense: unlocking the power of data to win

-Employing some 170 people in Ottawa, Pythian also employs a total of 385 people located all over the globeâbut a strong remote workforce didnât rule out the need for a headquarters.
-Additionally, VallĂ©e adds in jest, having his company name on a physical building âwas a life goal.â
+Employing some 170 people in Ottawa, Pythian also employs a total of 385 people located all over the globe—but a strong remote workforce didn’t rule out the need for a headquarters.
+Additionally, VallĂ©e adds in jest, having his company name on a physical building “was a life goal.”

-A variety of factors led the company to settle on Westboro: âWe wanted it to be easily accessible from the highway and easily accessible from the transit way; we wanted there to be parking available; we wanted it to be ideal.â A deciding factor was the neighbourhoodâs community feel: âthis is really a little town in the middle of the city and it’s charming ⊠there’s a lot of goodness going on here.
-I think it’s a winner.â
+A variety of factors led the company to settle on Westboro: “We wanted it to be easily accessible from the highway and easily accessible from the transit way; we wanted there to be parking available; we wanted it to be ideal.”
+A deciding factor was the neighbourhood’s community feel: “this is really a little town in the middle of the city and it’s charming

 Xactly Design & Advertising – Denis Sabourin / Co-Founder & Owner